Developmental Milestones for Your 9-Month-Old

 Your Life as a Parent: How to Plan a Baby-Friendly Vacation

 Are you thinking about a family trip?
-You might feel anxious about traveling with a baby in tow, but this is completely doable — and lots of fun!
+You might feel anxious about travelling with a baby in tow, but this is completely doable—and lots of fun!
 Here are some tips to make your trip a success:

 • Choose a destination that's relaxing and safe, so you feel less overwhelmed.
 It may help to go somewhere you’ve been before and feel comfortable with.

 • Think about where your baby will sleep.
 Will you use a portable bed?
-If so, it may help to let him have a few naps in it before you head off so he has a chance to get used to it.
+If so, it may help to let them have a few naps in it before you head off so they have a chance to get used to it.

 • Try to mimic home in the ways you can.
-For example, perhaps follow a similar daily routine or take your baby’s favorite toy to give him comfort.
+For example, perhaps follow a similar daily routine or take your baby’s favourite toy to give them comfort.

-• Have extras of things like clothes, diapers, snacks, and water when traveling with a little one.
+• Pack a travel diaper bag with extras of things like clothes, diapers, snacks, and water.

 • If you’re going on a plane, read this article on flying with a baby for great ideas on tackling this with your baby.